fiumad/Advanced-Computer-Systems/proj4/README.md

 diverge.
 This impressive storage efficiency as well as constant speed searches (both prefix and word).

 ## Results and Analysis
 The trie data structure is incredibly efficient at storing and searching for keys.
-It's drawback is that it is slow to encode the raw column data into the trie.
+Its drawback is that it is slow to encode the raw column data into the trie.
 This is because it cannot easily be parallelized without risk of resource contention.
 Unfortunately, multithreading the encoding process actually led to slower raw data ingest as the threads were constantly waiting on each other to access the trie.
 However, the trie is incredibly fast at searching for